SantoshNGitHub/spring-petclinic/README.md

-The sample spring boot applications has been taken from https://github.com/spring-projects/spring-petclinic to ceate a Jenkins CI CD pipeline.
+# Jenkins CI CD Pipeline Using Pipeline as a Code

+Clone or fork the sample spring boot [spring-petclinic](https://github.com/spring-projects/spring-petclinic) project